IBM-Cloud/isv-vsi-product-deploy-sample/image_id_one_nic_vsi_sample/README.md

 | `subnet_id` | The ID of the subnet which will be associated with first interface of the VSI instance.
 Click on the subnet details in the VPC Subnet Listing to determine this value | 0717-xxxxxx-xxxx-xxxxx-8fae-xxxxx |
 | `vsi_security_group` | The name of the security group to which the VSI Instance's interface belong to | sample-security-group |

-image-map.tf  is the file which contains the image id mapped to different regions.
+**NOTE:** **image-map.tf** is the file which contains the image id mapped to different regions.
 Modify the image map and update the image id of your regions.

 ## Notes